 Like teamwork is so important to every product management role, because you're really working with a ton of different departments, a ton of different cross-functional team members.
 So if you enjoy working on a team, it's a great way to kind of flex those muscles and be a team leader and a team contributor.

-Yeah, that’s really good.
+Michael Luchen Yeah, that's really good.
 And it really resonates with one of my favorite parts of being a product manager myself, is the fact that we get to work with so many talented individuals from all different disciplines, from design to development and more.
 It creates a really rewarding kind of day-to-day if you will.

-Yeah, definitely.
-And you know, it’s probably the fastest way to learn about a new company.
-Like I think you’re more well-positioned to learn about members from all different teams at a new company as a new employee.
-If you’re coming in on the product team, then if you were to come in on a more of a shared service kind of team, because you know, a function of your job is basically to dilute information from stakeholders across the company.
+Elise Fox Yeah, definitely.
+And you know, it's probably the fastest way to learn about a new company.
+Like I think you're more well-positioned to learn about members from all different teams at a new company as a new employee.
+If you're coming in on the product team, then if you were to come in on a more of a shared service kind of team, because you know, a function of your job is basically to dilute information from stakeholders across the company.

 Whether it's a big company, small company, you're pretty much the go-between in a lot of ways between a lot of different stakeholders.
 So you are really well positioned to meet new people.
 You know, yet inside into different parts of the company, like outside of your own team.
 So I think that's really valuable and a really big benefit of product management roles.

-Absolutely.
-So let’s kind of drill down a little bit into the role a bit.
-So in product development, there are new products you can build, and there’s existing products that you can join as a product manager and help elevate, help evolve.
+Michael Luchen Absolutely.
+So let's kind of drill down a little bit into the role a bit.
+So in product development, there are new products you can build, and there's existing products that you can join as a product manager and help elevate, help evolve.
 How do you decide as a product manager, as an individual product manager integrate into this career which area to focus on?

-Yeah, it’s a great question.
-And I think, you know, there’s a lot that you can learn from building something from the ground, up.
+Elise Fox Yeah, it's a great question.
+And I think, you know, there's a lot that you can learn from building something from the ground, up.

 You hear a lot about people getting into product management by way of joining a startup which can be a great way to learn about, you know, not only the inception of a product all the way through its release into the world, but you also get to get a lot of insight into how product management as a role fits in with a broader team.